tutorcruncher/timecruncher/features/cloud-software.md

 layout: features
 title: TutorCruncher Cloud Software
 permalink: /features/cloud-software/
-description: Platform with TutorCruncher’s cloud based system.
-Fom mobile phones to laptops to tablets, so can be used anytime, anywhere.
-Cloud Software for tutors.
+description: TutorCruncher is a cloud based system, so can be used anytime, anywhere.
 keywords:
   - Cloud Software tutor
   - All devices